Wool Pillow By Kouchini Deluxe Organic. “Made In North Vancouver”

 and here’s a lovely picture of what’s inside (jump scare):

 Each pillow may fluctuate slightly in weight.
-We estimate that a King pillow has about 2.7lbs of wool inside.
-Susie therefore used 2.7 bags of refill… give or take.
-Well done Susie.
+We estimate that a King pillow (20″ x 36″) has about 2.7lbs of wool inside.
+Susie therefore used 2.7 bags (3 bags purchased) of refill… give or take.

 Additional information